 You can still enter the King’s Indian, but instead of all these heavily analyzed variations, you can choose Smyslov’s favorite line against it: 1. d4 Nf6 2. c4 g6 3.
 Nc3 Bg7 4.
 Nf3 0-0 5.
 Bg5.
 It is an unpleasant line for Black, who basically has two main plans against it: to play for …c5 or to play for …e5.
 These can easily be prepared, plus a study of Smyslov’s games, and you’re ready to play against the King’s Indian!

 This is just one example and there are many such sidelines within the main lines in all the openings.

 So if the White player decides to enter the main lines then he’d be well-advised to look for similar ways to steer the game towards his own preparation.

 The second strategy, playing a “scheme” is self-explanatory.
-White arranges his pieces in a predefined way, more or less irrelevant of what Black does.
-There are several of these after 1. d4: the Colle System, the Zukertort System, the London System and the Torre System.
+White arranges his pieces in a predefined way, more or less irrelevant to what Black does.
+There are several of these after 1. d4: the Colle System, the Zukertort System, the London System, and the Torre System.